Olaolu22/nigerian_speech_nlp/README.md

 - [openai/whisper-small](https://huggingface.co/openai/whisper-small)
 - [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased)
 - [Deepgram Nova](https://deepgram.com/) (API-based, evaluated externally)
+- Google Coloud trancription service also being considered

 ---

 ## Background

 I'm a Mechanical Engineering student at Obafemi Awolowo University (OAU), Ile-Ife — but I've been working on applied ML and NLP projects on the side, particularly around speech recognition for Nigerian contexts.
 My interest in this space comes partly from working on a real-time speech-to-text system for live events where Nigerian-accented English and language mixing were constant challenges.
+Overall experience is minimal, but I learn fast, and I'm still learning.

 ---

 ## Status

 Active but informal — this is a portfolio/learning repo, not a production project.
 Notebooks are documented for readability.
+At the moment, project is on pause due to personal more pressing matters, and minimal resources.

 ---